-With the help of an ontology, as described in the following section, any message that mentions a bank account, a deposit, a withdrawal, a transfer, etc. is retrieved.
-The result is FBI Messages #1, #15, #16:
+With the help of an ontology, as described in the following section, any message that mentions a bank account, a deposit, a withdrawal, a transfer, etc. would be retrieved.
+The result would be FBI Messages #1, #15, #16, which are copied below: